tinyserve/tinyserve/docs/GETTING_STARTED.md

 # Getting Started (ideal flow)

-This assumes you installed tinyserve via Homebrew, have a Docker runtime running (Colima/Rancher/Lima), and want tinyserve to create/manage the Cloudflare Tunnel automatically.
+This assumes you want to install tinyserve via Homebrew, have a Docker runtime running (Colima/Rancher/Lima), and want tinyserve to create/manage the Cloudflare Tunnel automatically.

+## 0) Install tinyserve (Homebrew)
+- If tinyserve is in Homebrew core: `brew install tinyserve`
+- If using a tap: `brew tap tinyserve/tinyserve` then `brew install tinyserve`
+- Verify: `tinyserve --help`

 ## 1) Launch the daemon
 - If not already running via LaunchAgent, start it once in the foreground for a quick check: